elasticpath/react-pwa-reference-storefront/documentation/practices.md

 <br/><br/>

 ## Analytics

 The Reference Storefront is pre-configured for integration with the Google Analytics enhanced ecommerce plugin.
 The handlers for integrating with Google Analytics allow for routes (pre-configured in App.js) to be logged as pageviews in the sites real-time traffic data.
 Further configuration in Google Analytics will enable measurements for conversion rates based on the pages viewed in the web traffic.
 The checkout flow is pre-configured to log purchases through Google Analytics' basic Ecommerce capabilities, and will submit transaction/purchase amounts along with cart information where it may be further analyzed in Google Analytics under Conversions > Ecommerce.
 The product and cart pages are configured to submit information when a product is viewed, added to cart, or removed from the cart.

-Analytics.js contains the functions used for logging pageviews with ReactGA (React library for invoking Google Analytics functions), and functions for invoking the enhanced Ecommerce capabilities.
+Analytics.js contains the functions used for logging page views with ReactGA (React library for invoking Google Analytics functions), and functions for invoking the enhanced Ecommerce capabilities.

 The Google Analytics handlers use the global product attribute "Tag" and expect the formatted value of store-name:category to submit category information to Google Analytics. ex. "vestri:Accessories"